-When working out your sessions, you will need to work cohesively with the other age managers at your club.
+When working out your sessions, its important to work cohesively with the other age managers at your club.

 Below is an example session template at a club level.

 State: Nipper group (U8, U9 etc.):

 Club: Club contact details:

 Season: Season commencing date: